 Selecting Using a Stream

 This is great, but what if I wanted to pull every title for every item in the DPLA and perform some sort of text analysis on it?
-If I were to download the entire dataset (again, about 5gb compressed) and use jq to extract only the titles with something like:
+I can do this if I were to download the entire dataset in bulk from the bulk downloads page (again, about 5gb compressed) and use jq to extract only the titles with something like:

 we would have the scenario as described above that our computer’s memory would overload and it would probably freeze up indefinitely before completing .